jepkor24/sqlalchemy-challenge/README.md

 1. Part 1: Analyze and Explore the Climate Data use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps:

-Note that you’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.
+Used the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.

-Use the SQLAlchemy create_engine() function to connect to your SQLite database.
+Used the SQLAlchemy create_engine() function to connect to your SQLite database.

-Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.
+Used the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.

 Link Python to the database by creating a SQLAlchemy session.